 - Accidents while working with machinery or tools

-To file a workers comp claim you must have a physical injury.
-Emotional trauma on its own does not qualify, even though it can have serious and lasting consequences.
-However, if the emotional trauma is connected to a physical injury that occurred at work, then you do qualify for treatment as part of your claim.
-For example, if you were assaulted by someone in your workplace, you could file a claim for both physical and psychological injuries.
+If the emotional trauma is connected to a physical injury at work, you qualify for treatment as part of your benefits.
+For example, if someone in your workplace assaulted you, you could file a claim for physical and psychological injuries.

-But there are cases where off-premises injuries are covered:
+There are, however, cases where off-premises injuries are covered, including: